 b.
-Claim 2: The method as set forth in claim 1, wherein the three-dimensional image data is obtained from image slices of the target tissue.
+Claim 2: The method as set forth in claim 1, wherein the 3-dimensional image data is obtained in slices of the target tissue.

-Eufinger discloses this limitation.
-Eufinger discloses that "the part of the body of the patient to be acquired in terms of data is acquired by a helical spiral. ...
-The entire patient volume detected by the spiral can be subsequently reconstructed again layer by layer in accordance with conventional computertomographical representation, whereby the spacing of such reconstructed layers is not predetermined by the pitch of the spiral, but, for example, can be selected also smaller."
-EX-1008 3:59-4:2.
-A POSA understood that helical CT scanning obtains a computer readable image of the entire patient volume in slices.
-EX-1003 ¶169.
+Eufinger discloses or renders obvious this limitation.
+Eufinger discloses that "the part of the body of the patient to be acquired in terms of data is acquired by a helical spiral....The entire patient volume detected by the spiral can be subsequently reconstructed again layer by layer in accordance with conventional computertomographical representation."
+EX-1008 3:59-4:5 (emphasis added).
+A POSA understood that helical CT scanning obtains a computer readable image of the patient volume in slices, including the defective and nondefective portions.
+EX-1003 ¶152.

 c.
-Claim 3: The method as set forth in claim 1, wherein the three-dimensional image data is obtained as one or more voxels of the target tissue.
+Claim 3: The method as set forth in claim 1, wherein the 3-dimensional image data is obtained as one or more voxels of the target tissue.

-Eufinger discloses this limitation.
 Eufinger discloses CT helical scanning to acquire "the entire patient volume."
-EX-1008 3:59-4:2.
-A POSA understood that helical CT scanning of the "entire patient volume" produces a computer readable image consisting of voxels.
-EX-1003 ¶167.
+EX-1008 3:59-4:5.
+As discussed in Section VIII (State of the Art), it was well known that processing of 3D medical images, including images obtained by a CT scan, typically involved reconstructing the data into slices stacked to create volumes consisting of voxels.
+EX-1013 pp.11-15; EX-1015; EX-1016; EX-1029.
+A POSA therefore understood that helical CT scanning of the "entire patient volume" produces a computer readable image consisting of voxels.
+Eufinger thus discloses this limitation.
+EX-1003 ¶153.